WalletConnect/walletconnect-docs/versioned_docs/version-1.0/tech-spec.md

 ## Events & Payloads

 There are various events that happen both internally and across peers.
 These events are all accompanied by a corresponding payload.
-The internal events are client-specific but all cross-peer events are JSON-RPC 2.0 complaint.
+The internal events are client-specific but all cross-peer events are JSON-RPC 2.0 compliant.

 ### Internal Events